greatscottgadgets/greatfet-tutorials/gpio.md

 pin.set_direction(gf.gpio.DIRECTION_OUT)
 ```

-Disconnect the LED and use a jumper wire to connect pin 4 to pin 1 on header
+Disconnect the LED and use the resistor to connect pin 4 to pin 1 on header J1.
-J1.
 This connects the input to GND (0 V).

 ```python
 pin.read()